- Effect of NSW State Archives and Records functions on the public

 The Guide tells you in general terms: how NSW State Archives functions affect the public; how the public can participate in the formulation of NSW State Archives’ policy and exercise of its functions; the kinds of government information held by NSW State Archives; the kinds of government information NSW State Archives will make available to the public; how NSW State Archives will make government information available to the public, and; whether or not there is a charge to access specific kinds of information.

-The State Archives and Records Authority of NSW (NSW State Archives) Agency Information Guide tells you in general terms:
+The NSW State Archives and Records Agency Information Guide tells you in general terms:

 - How NSW State Archives and Records’ functions affect the public